Dayset/DWM-Killer/README.md

 Displays a completion message and prompts the user to sign out.
 If the user chooses to sign out, the script logs off the user; otherwise, it waits for 20 seconds before closing the window.

-# DWMRevive does basically the same but in reverse order.
+## DWMRevive does basically the same but in reverse order.
 Same style description would be overkill.
-# If you don't understang what is going on here, just don't execute the script.
-Peace!
+## If you don't understang what is going on here, just don't execute the script.
+## Be sure there is no hidden additional lines.
+## Check the source of the script.
+## Peace!